 How to change Default File Save Location in Microsoft Word

 When you save a document in Microsoft Word,by default it saves in my Document folder in C drive.
 To be more precise the saving location is “C:\Users\user name\Documents\”.
 That’s fine as long as you backup your documents on any other external device or on a separate partition regularly.

 Disadvantage : You lose all your documents if your system crashes for any reason.
 The location where MS word saves your Documents is in the C drive,which is definitely very risky.
 Should anything go wrong with your C drive you lose everything saved in that drive.This is the biggest disadvantage.

-Sometime back I wrote an article about “How to partition your hard disk”,.
-To have dedicated partitions for your Documents, Photo collections, Movies, Games , Software backups etc. Making such dedicated partitions does have a lot of advantages.
-Keeping your C drive dedicated for the Operating system only and separating it from the user files.
+If you have a single drive on your PC, read on “How to partition your hard disk”,.
+Its good to have dedicated partitions for your Documents, Photo collections, Movies, Games , Software backups etc. Having such dedicated partitions does have a lot of advantages.
+Keeping your C drive dedicated for the Operating system and programs only.

 So how to change default file save location in microsoft office

 Step 1.
 Open MS Word than click on the round orb on the extreme left of the window to get the following window.